A Brief History of County Buildings

 Washington County has certainly left many footprints on Fayetteville’s landscape.
-Like all county governments in the United States, Washington County has constructed and/or leased numerous facilities in their county seat to facilitate the day to day business of county officials and the citizens they have served.
-The following is a brief history of the county buildings that have landscaped Fayetteville over the past one hundred and eighty years.
+Like all county governments, Washington County has constructed and/or leased numerous facilities in their county seat to facilitate the day to day business of county officials and the citizens they have served.
+The following is a brief history of the county buildings that have landscaped Fayetteville over the past one hundred and eighty-five years.

 The Territory of Arkansas created Washington County on October 17, 1828.
 It was formerly a part of a much larger Lovely County, which had been created in October, 1827 as a result of a U.S. Treaty with Cherokee and other Americans living in Arkansas.
 Washington Court House was chosen county seat because of its central location.
 (Originally, Washington County also included portions of Benton, Carroll, Madison, Franklin, and Crawford counties.)
 By 1829, in order to avoid confusion with another town having the same name, the U. S. Post Office requested the name of Washington Court House be changed.
 (The town of Washington, Arkansas had already been located in Hempstead County in the southwestern part of Arkansas Territory.)
 Per the request of two of the commissioners who located Washington Court House, the name was changed to Fayetteville, in honor of their former county seat of Fayetteville (Lincoln County), Tennessee.